-- a.
-Reduction Not Permitted. - ➤ No reduction shall be given for high gravity serious violations. - ➤ No reduction shall be given if a willful violation is found.
+a.
+Reduction Not Permitted.

+- No reduction shall be given for high gravity serious violations. - ➤ No reduction shall be given if a willful violation is found.
 Additionally, where a willful violation has been documented, no reduction for good faith can be applied to any of the violations found during the same inspection. - ➤ No reduction shall be given for repeated violations.
-If a repeated violation is found, no reduction for good faith can be applied to any of the violations found during the same inspection. - ➤ No reduction shall be given if a failure to abate violation is found during an inspection.
-No good faith reduction shall be given for any violation in the inspection in which the FTA was found. - ➤ No reduction shall be given to employers being cited under abatement verification for failure to certify abatement. - ➤ No reduction shall be given to employers being cited under abatement verification for failure to notify employees and tagging movable equipment. - ➤ No reduction shall be given if the employer has no safety and health management system, or if there are major deficiencies in the program. - ➤ No reduction shall be given for citations related to accidents that result in or contribute to a fatality, amputation or paralysis of hand, foot or limb, or loss of an eye.
+If a repeated violation is found, no reduction for good faith can be applied to any of the violations found during the same inspection. - No reduction shall be given if a failure to abate violation is found during an inspection.
+No good faith reduction shall be given for any violation in the inspection in which the FTA was found.

+- ➤ No reduction shall be given to employers being cited for failure to certify abatement. - ➤ No reduction shall be given to employers being cited under abatement verification for failure to notify employees. - ➤ No reduction shall be given if the employer has no safety and health management system, or if there are major deficiencies in the program. - ➤ No reduction shall be given if the employer has failed to report a fatality, amputation or paralysis of hand, foot or limb, or loss of an eve. - b.
+Allowable Reductions for Good Faith.

-b.
-Twenty-Five Percent Reduction.
+Twenty-Five Percent Reduction